-Eldepryl (selegiline) is used to help control the symptoms of Parkinson’s disease (PD) by increasing the amount of dopamine in the brain.
-Dopamine is a naturally occurring substance that is needed to control movement and its levels are reduced in people with PD.
-It is intended as an add-on therapy for PD patients who are taking levodopa and carbidopa.
+Eldepryl (selegiline) is used to help control the symptoms of Parkinson’s disease by increasing the amount of dopamine in the brain.
+Dopamine is a naturally occurring substance that is needed to control movement and its levels are reduced in people with Parkinson’s.
+Eldepryl is intended as an add-on therapy for Parkinson’s disease patients who are taking levodopa and carbidopa.

 How Eldepryl works

 Eldepryl is a selective monoamine oxidase B (MAO-B) inhibitor.
 MAO-B is an enzyme that breaks down dopamine in the brain.
-By inhibiting the action of MAO-B enzyme, Eldepryl, leads to an increase in the amount of dopamine.
-As a result, the dose of levodopa/carbidopa needed to control PD symptoms can be decreased, helping to stop the effect of those therapies wearing off between doses.
+By inhibiting the action of the MAO-B enzyme, Eldepryl leads to an increase in the amount of dopamine.
+As a result, the dose of levodopa/carbidopa needed to control Parkinson’s disease symptoms can be reduced, helping to stop the effect of those therapies wearing off between doses.

 Eldepryl should not be taken together with antidepressants containing fluoxetine.